Welcome to this guide on travel to Cabo de la Vela, Colombia.

 Cabo de la Vela is a cozy beach destination without all the tourists.
 If you’ve been to the beaches in Cartagena, for example, you’ll know exactly why I say this.
 This is not a place for light-hearted tourists.

-It tends to appeal more to the traveler who wishes to get off the beaten path, as getting there is complicated which includes a couple of bus and pick-up truck rides!
+It’s perfect for the traveler who wishes to get off the beaten path, as getting there is complicated; imagine a few bus and pick-up truck rides!

 The journey itself to get there is one reason why it appeals to many travelers, and of course, the beach and quiet nature of the town is.

 As well as this, Cabo has great conditions for wind sports, where many come to try out windsurfing and paragliding.